DKorosec/open-downpour/README.md

 - ... ?

 ## Backend:
-- implement and abstract the https://github.com/webtorrent/webtorrent/blob/HEAD/docs/api.md
+- implement and abstract aria2c -for torrents (https://aria2.github.io/manual/en/html/)
 - support adapter constructs for torrent trackers that will allow incremental integration
   * can query for content over multiple torrent indices or over specific one
   * some kind of meta info, which is kinda generic (title, description, images, rating)